ai-2070/reliable-ai-streams-py/WHITEPAPER.md

 Modern LLM applications increasingly depend on _streaming_ responses: chat UIs, agent runtimes, tool-call orchestration, real-time summarization, structured extraction, and multimodal generation.
 But today's provider streams are not a reliable substrate.
 They are best-effort event feeds whose failure modes make production reliability, auditability, and reproducibility expensive and fragile.

-**L0** is a deterministic streaming execution substrate (DSES) that wraps provider streams and upgrades them into a contract you can build systems on.
-It provides:
+**L0** (`ai2070-l0`) is a deterministic streaming execution substrate that wraps existing model streams and upgrades them into a contract you can build systems on.
+It provides token-level normalization, smart retries with error-category-aware backoff, streaming guardrails, drift detection, checkpoint-based resumption, model fallbacks, multi-model consensus, structured output validation, streaming pipelines, document windowing, event sourcing with deterministic replay, and built-in telemetry with OpenTelemetry and Sentry integrations.

-- **Normalized events and state** - a unified stream shape regardless of provider.
-- **Smart retries with error-aware routing** - network failures don't burn model retry budgets.
-- **Streaming guardrails** - pure validation over live token streams (JSON, Markdown, LaTeX, patterns).
-- **Drift detection** - tone shifts, repetition loops, entropy spikes, format collapse caught in real time.
-- **Checkpoint-based resumption** - continue from the last known good position instead of starting over.
-- **Fallback chains** - high availability across models and providers with a single contract.
-- **Multi-model consensus** - run multiple streams, compare outputs, resolve disagreements.
-- **Parallel execution patterns** - race, fan-out, batched, and pooled operations.
-- **Event sourcing** - record every token-level operation; replay deterministically for debugging and audits.
-- **Built-in telemetry** - timing, throughput, errors, retries, violations, drift, and network diagnostics.
-- **Structured output** - schema validation (Pydantic/JSON Schema) with auto-correction for truncation.
-- **Tool call support** - first-class detection and buffering of streaming tool calls.
-- **Multimodal payloads** - image, audio, video, and file outputs with metadata.

-L0 is provider-agnostic, fully async, strictly typed, and designed to stay far ahead of model inference speeds.
+L0 is provider-agnostic.
+Built-in adapters support OpenAI, Anthropic, and LiteLLM (100+ providers), with an extensible adapter registry for custom providers.
+It handles text, structured JSON, and multimodal streams (image, audio, video) under the same deterministic contract.

+Available in Python (`uv add ai2070-l0`) and TypeScript (`npm install @ai2070/l0`) with full lifecycle and event signature parity.

 ---